Sydsvenskan: Ancient Wisdom will Secure the Future of Equestrian Sport

 July 12, 2023 Text: My Östh Gustafsson English Translation: Annikka Berridge

-– From the time that I was five years old, I was completely convinced that it was horses that mattered.I had a brief period of infidelity when I was graduating high school and applied to become a fighter pilot.
-But I didn't get in, which was probably lucky, given that I usually think about several things at once.
-Soaring at 900 knots in a flying barrel at treetop height, I likely would have plummeted into a hill.
+I had a brief moment of infidelity when I graduated high school and applied to become a fighter pilot.
+But I didn’t get in — probably for the best, since I tend to think about several things at once.
+Flying a metal barrel at 900 knots at treetop height… I likely would have ended up in a hillside.”

--They contacted me again and convinced me to start a foundation in my name so that all the knowledge and understanding of horses would not be lost, and to promote horse welfare.
+“They contacted me again and convinced me to start a foundation in my name — so that all the knowledge and understanding of horses would not be lost, and to promote horse welfare.”

-- They are very involved, and we talk about things like this together all the time.
-They will drive this further.
+“They are very involved.
+We talk about these things all the time.
+They will carry this forward.”

 Is equestrian sport threatened?

-- It’s called horsemanship.
-It’s not just riding, there is much more to it.
+“It’s called horsemanship.
+It’s not just riding — there is so much more.
 There is proven experience and scientific research.
-Together, it is a huge knowledge base that is being forgotten.
-It cannot happen.
-The art of horsemanship must not be forgotten.
+Together, they form a huge body of knowledge that is being forgotten.
+That cannot happen.
+The art of horsemanship must not be forgotten.”

-Ingvar Fredricson
+FACTS: Ingvar Fredricson

-Age: 85 years Lives: Vitaby
+Age: 85 years

 Family: Married to Stina, father of Peder, Jens and Anna.
 Seven grandchildren

 Work: Veterinary Professor and Former Director of Flyinge.
-Currently working on a new book and with the newly established Professor Ingvar Fredricson Foundation.
+Currently working on a new book and the newly established Professor Ingvar Fredricson Foundation.

-The board consists of Ingvar Fredricson, Kajsa von Geijer, Jens Fredricson, Peder Fredricson, Jana Wannius and Annikka Berridge
+Board members: Ingvar Fredricson, Kajsa von Geijer, Jens Fredricson, Peder Fredricson, Jana Wannius and Annikka Berridge

 The FEI Urges Equestrians to be Their Horses' Guardians